 Google the words “African Union” and you will find two out of the four top questions are “What is the purpose of the African Union?” and “Why was the African Union formed?”
-The African Union (AU) was formed for times like these – a global pandemic.
+The answers?
+The African Union (AU) was formed for times like these – a global moment that requires global collaboration.
 The AU was formed to increase cooperation and integration of African states to drive Africa’s growth and economic development.

 With a crisis of a century such as the COVID-19 pandemic, the world craves, needs, and seeks collaborative leadership.
 Collaborative leadership that is visible, competent, reassuring, and compassionate.
 Several African countries have risen to the challenge of this moment and provided such leadership.